anushka2024cse-lang/smg-vendor-portal/README.md

 ## 📖 Project Overview

 The **SMG Vendor Portal (Material Management Portal)** is a high-fidelity web application designed to streamline supply chain operations.
-This branch (`roshan`) implements the **Frontend UI** with a focus on modern aesthetics (Dark Mode), modular architecture, and comprehensive administrative features.
+This codebase implements the **Frontend UI** with a focus on modern aesthetics (Dark Mode), modular architecture, and comprehensive administrative features.

 ### ✨ Key Features
 - **📊 Interactive Dashboard**: Real-time analytics, inventory charts, and stock value tracking.